The Grave (2020 film): Synopsis

-Shirja Mia (Gazi Rakayet), now a middle-aged person has lost everything, his loving family, his daughter, because of a tidal bore.
+Rakayet now a middle-aged person has lost everything, his loving family, his daughter, because of a tidal bore.
 Now he begs, but begging is not the main purpose of his life.
 He is an undertaker, a gravedigger.
 He inquires about the death of people through begging.
-When Shirja was young he came to a Char and got married.
-They had a lovely daughter named Rahela (Gazi Amatun Nur).
+When he was young he came to a Char and got married.
+They had a lovely daughter named Rahela.
 He had to go to town for work.
-Rahela asked for a doll from the town.
-Shirja bought a doll, while he was returning to the Char from town; but he couldn’t come back to Char due to bad weather.
+Rahela asked for a doll from the town. he bought a doll, while he was returning to the Char from town; but he couldn’t come back to Char due to bad weather.
 The next day he heard that the tidal bore had washed out the Char.
 Later he came back to Char.
 But he didn’t find his daughter and wife anywhere.
 The Char was full of dead bodies.
 At that time he started digging graves.
 Now he has only two possessions in his life.
 One is a doll which he bought for his daughter and the other is a number which he got from his ancestors.
 His ancestors believed that if someone could dig a hundred graves he would surely be placed in heaven.
 But no one could ever reach the target.
 He believes the only way to get salvation is to dig one hundred graves, so he can go straight to heaven and meet his family.
 Thus he dug 99 graves.
 His goal is to dig a hundred graves.
-He wandered from village to village waiting for the news of people's death and digging graves.
-Then began the wait to achieve his goal, also falls in big crisis with a girl who looks like his deceased daughter.
+He wandered from village to village waiting for the news of people's deaths and digging graves.
+Then began the wait to achieve his goal, and he falls in a big crisis with a girl who looks like his deceased daughter.